amitxv/PC-Tuning/docs/physical-setup.md

     - In some cases, the settings mentioned above may prevent the processor exceeding its base frequency despite manually configuring it in BIOS.
 Adjust accordingly if this is encountered

 - Set a static all-core frequency and voltage for the CPU.
 Variation in hardware clocks can introduce jitter due to the process of frequency transitions.
 Enable XMP for your RAM or configure the frequency and timings manually (see MemTestHelper).
-While increasing frequency or changing timings, ensure that the changes scale positively in benchmarks such as [liblava](https://github.com/liblava/liblava) and [MLC](https://www.intel.com/content/www/us/en/developer/articles/tool/intelr-memory-latency-checker.html) due to error correction.
+While increasing frequency or changing timings, ensure that the changes scale positively in benchmarks such as [liblava](https://github.com/liblava/liblava) and [MLC](https://www.intel.com/content/www/us/en/developer/articles/tool/intelr-memory-latency-checker.html) (run as administrator to disable prefetching) due to error correction.
 Core/uncore/memory affect each other in terms of stability, see the [Stability and Hardware Clocking](#stability-hardware-clocking-and-thermal-performance) section for more information

     - Configure load-line calibration to minimize vcore fluctuation under load (try to aim for a flat line), this setting varies between motherboards so do your own research
     - See [integralfx/MemTestHelper](https://github.com/integralfx/MemTestHelper/blob/oc-guide/DDR4%20OC%20Guide.md)